madvorak/grammars/README.md

 ### Unrestricted grammars

-(a.k.a. general grammars, a.k.a. recursively-enumerable grammars, a.k.a. type-0 grammars, a.k.a. grammars)
+(a.k.a. general grammars, a.k.a. type-0 grammars, a.k.a. recursively-enumerable grammars, a.k.a. phrase-structure grammars, a.k.a. grammars)

 [Definition](/src/classes/unrestricted/basics/definition.lean)